iankurgarg/CSC591-FSS-Fall-2017/Project/Readme.md

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRdtyMwFkwkVga6Zxa3KkuliTJdIu_qR9VK6P1sTyLTBS2ix6oZoc0f96Tw81uzFoplEenYqwe1GRZ0/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ## Steps to Reproduce
-We provide the raw dataset as well as the processed dataset [here](./data).
-Disclaimer: Datasets have been sourced from [Eclipse Bugzilla](https://bugs.eclipse.org/bugs).
+We provide the raw dataset as well as the processed dataset [here](./data). <br/>
+<u>Disclaimer</u>: Datasets have been sourced from [Eclipse Bugzilla](https://bugs.eclipse.org/bugs).
 It is available under Terms and conditions specified on the Eclipse Bugzilla Webpage.
-Refer [this](http://www.eclipse.org/legal/termsofuse.php) for any queries related to use or distribution of the dataset. <br /> <br />
+Refer [this](http://www.eclipse.org/legal/termsofuse.php) for any queries related to license for use or distribution of the dataset. <br /> <br />
-In case you would like to process the features again, the code with instructions for the same is present [here](./code/features) <br /><br />
+In case you would like to process the features again, the code with instructions for the same is present [here](./code/FeatureGeneration). <br /><br />
 Once the these features are generated, we need to generate count vector for `summary` column.
 For this we have [DataPreprocessing.py](./code/DataPreprocessing.py) which can be imported and used to preprocess training and testing data (using fit() and transform() methods). <br /><br />
-Finally, code for running Differential Evolution is present [here](./code/DE.ipynb) <br /><br />
+Finally, code for running Differential Evolution is present [here](./code/ParameterTuningDE.ipynb). <br /><br />

-Implementation of the original DRONE algorithm is also available [here](./code/DRONE.ipynb) <br />
+Implementation of the original DRONE algorithm is also available [here](./code/DRONE.ipynb). <br />

 ## Report
 Detailed report with results can be found [here](./report/Report_Group_I.pdf)